 Ethernet Bridging - VLANs

 bridge-ports list.
-The bridge can also be assigned an IP address, as discussed below.
+You can also assign an IP address to the bridge; see below.

 - Bridge members can be individual physical interfaces, bonds, or logical interfaces that traverse an 802.1Q VLAN trunk.

 - Cumulus Linux does not put all ports into a bridge by default.

 Ethernet Bridge Types